Jason2Brownlee/CustomQuakeTools/README.md

 * Script to list unique URLs for a website on archive.org (i.e. wayback machine).
 * Script to download unique URLs for a website on archive.org (i.e. wayback machine).
 * Script to list the contents of a zip file.
+* Script to scan contents of all zip files in a directory for keywords (e.g. bots).

 ## References